Oscillating singular integral operators on compact Lie groups revisited

 In \cite[Theorem 2']{Fefferman1970} Charles Fefferman has proved the weak (1,1) boundedness for a class of oscillating singular integrals that includes the oscillating spectral multipliers of the Euclidean Laplacian $\Delta,$ namely, operators of the form

 The aim of this work is to extend Fefferman's result to oscillating singular integrals on any arbitrary compact Lie group.
-Applications to oscillating spectral multipliers of the Laplace-Beltrami operator are also considered.
+We also consider applications to oscillating spectral multipliers of the Laplace-Beltrami operator.
 The proof of our main theorem illustrates the delicate relationship between the condition on the kernel of the operator, its Fourier transform (defined in terms of the representation theory of the group) and the microlocal/geometric properties of the group.

 \allowdisplaybreaks